alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

 1. Download the Course Material from GitHub

+   In the main page of the repository, click <> Code → Download ZIP and unzip the file

-2. Install Conda
+3. Install Conda

    You must install Miniconda or Anaconda (Miniconda is lighter)

    https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html

-3. Install the Course Environment
+4. Install the Course Environment

    Inside the folder you downloaded from GitHub, you will find the file `environment.yml`.